snowflav-goob/Archipelago/worlds/pokemon_crystal/docs/setup_en.md

 8. On your first time opening a patch with BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.
 For mGBA users, you can select `Cancel` and manually open mGBA.

-If you're playing a single-player seed and you don't care about autotracking or hints, you can stop here, close the client, and load the patched ROM in any emulator.
+If you're playing a single-player seed, and you don't care about autotracking or hints, you can stop here, close the client, and load the patched ROM in any emulator.
 However, for multiworlds and other Archipelago features, continue below using BizHawk or mGBA as your emulator.